 Under AP's rules, material from anonymous sources may be used only if:

-The material is information and not opinion or speculation, and is vital to the news report.
+1. The material is information and not opinion or speculation, and is vital to the report.

-The source is reliable, and in a position to have accurate information.
+3. The source is reliable, and in a position to have direct knowledge of the information.

 Reporters who intend to use material from anonymous sources must get approval from their news manager before sending the story to the desk.
 The manager is responsible for vetting the material and making sure it meets AP guidelines.
 The manager must know the identity of the source, and is obligated, like the reporter, to keep the source's identity confidential.
-Only after they are assured that the source material has been vetted should editors allow it to be transmitted.
+Only after they are assured that the source material has been vetted by a manager should editors and producers allow it to be used.

 Reporters should proceed with interviews on the assumption they are on the record.
 If the source wants to set conditions, these should be negotiated at the start of the interview.
-At the end of the interview, the reporter should try once again to move some or all of the information back on the record.
+At the end of the interview, the reporter should try once again to move onto the record some or all of the information that was given on a background basis.

-The AP routinely seeks and requires more than one source.
+The AP routinely seeks and requires more than one source when sourcing is anonymous.
 Stories should be held while attempts are made to reach additional sources for confirmation or elaboration.
 In rare cases, one source will be sufficient – when material comes from an authoritative figure who provides information so detailed that there is no question of its accuracy.

 We must explain in the story why the source requested anonymity.
 And, when it’s relevant, we must describe the source's motive for disclosing the information.
 If the story hinges on documents, as opposed to interviews, the reporter must describe how the documents were obtained, at least to the extent possible.